 Wellness Resources Tool

 Available to Princeton medical plan participants, AbleTo can help individuals gain control of their medical condition or life change by addressing emotional challenges that can come with a diagnosis.

-The University provides reimbursement for eligible adoption and surrogacy arrangement expenses up to a lifetime maximum of $40,000.
+The University provides reimbursement for the following family planning expenses up to a lifetime maximum of $40,0

 The Princeton University Art Museum contains a permanent collection and special exhibits and hosts guided tours, gallery talks, symposia, lectures, and special programs.

 Season tickets for varsity football, basketball, and hockey games are available at the Jadwin Gymnasium Ticket Office.
 Many other events are free.

 The Bright Horizons Back-up Care Program provides faculty and staff with back-up care when there are temporary disruptions in one’s child, adult, and/or elder caregiving arrangements that would otherwise prevent fulfilling work obligations.
 The benefit also includes College Coach, which provides one-on-one guidance from college admissions experts, including strategies for applying for college, personalized essay review with feedback, online resources, and virtual events.

 From retail to residential dining, to private events, catering and hospitality, University Services provides many options and services.